Are placements and fieldwork trips working for Earth Sciences students?

 What should institutions do next?

-Prioritise the field and placement strengths while fixing delivery basics.
-Confirm site readiness and capacity before timetabling, publish a weekly “what changed and why” update, and freeze rotas ahead of each block.
-Provide a one-page mentor brief and a simple onboarding checklist for each placement start.
-Build in short, structured reflection points on trips to consolidate learning.
-Make assessment expectations unambiguous with annotated exemplars and checklist-style rubrics, and set realistic feedback service levels so students can act on guidance.
-Where access is a concern, pre‑agree reasonable adjustments with providers and record support so it is in place on day one.
-Use post‑trip debriefs to connect field notes to marking criteria and to surface improvements for the next cohort.
+Protect the strengths students already notice, then remove the friction they keep reporting.
+Confirm site readiness and capacity before timetabling, publish a weekly "what changed and why" update, and freeze rotas ahead of each block.
+Give each placement a one-page mentor brief and a simple onboarding checklist.
+Build in short, structured reflection points on trips so students connect field observations to assessment.
+Make expectations unambiguous with annotated exemplars and checklist-style rubrics, and set realistic feedback service levels so students can act on guidance.
+Where access is a concern, agree reasonable adjustments with providers in advance and record support so it is in place on day one.
+Use post-trip debriefs to connect field notes to marking criteria and capture improvements for the next cohort.

 How Student Voice Analytics helps you

-• Always-on tracking of placement and fieldwork comments with drill‑downs by mode, age, ethnicity, disability and CAH band, so you can evidence strengths and spot friction early.
+• Track fieldwork and placement comments year-round, with drill-downs by mode, age, ethnicity, disability, and CAH band, so you can see which cohorts face the most friction.

-• Like‑for‑like comparisons for Earth Sciences against sector peers, plus custom slices by site/provider, cohort and year to target interventions precisely.
+• Compare Earth Sciences against sector peers, then split by site, provider, cohort, and year to target interventions on logistics, communication, assessment clarity, and support.

 Request a walkthrough